bacherd/docker-websvn/README.md

 ## backups

-The environment variable *BACKUP* can be set up for daily backup.
+The environment variable *BACKUP* can be set for daily backup.
 The backup is stored in */opt/backups*.

 ## import or create a new repository